hexicans/Matiboux.com/README.md

 *Oh, and hey.
 Please note that all my projects are on standby, don't forget.*

 **Most of my main projects are licensed.**
-But my smaller ones are not licensed: *please consider each of them as open source projects **licensed under the MIT License***.
+But all my other projects are not licensed: _please consider each of them as open source projects **licensed under the MIT License**_.
 This license allow you to do whatever you want, as long you mention my name and copyright.

 My main projects: